George Wickliffe: Career

 With a passion for education and extending opportunity for all, Wickliffe taught in public schools for several years, moving up through school administration positions from Principal to Superintendent at White Oak Schools.
 He was a successful basketball coach during his time in education, winning many championship games.
 Wickliffe also served as a driving instructor for his community.

 Wickliffe ran for a seat on the Cherokee National Council in 1975 and won.
 He served one term on the Cherokee National Council from 1975 to 1979.
 In 1995, he ran unsuccessfully for Principal Chief of the Cherokee Nation.
 In 2005, he ran successfully for Principal Chief of the United Keetoowah Band and served until 2016 with two more re-elections.

 Chief George Wickliffe led the Keetoowah Nation through several major legal accomplishments, including establishing elder assistance, expanding children’s programs, and establishing tribal housing.
 He expanded the Keetoowah people’s sovereignty through a lengthy legal battle to establish land in trust and the right to self-governance.
+His work set the stage for major revelations in tribal sovereignty to be established by the nation in the coming years.

 In 2016, he was impeached and removed from office.
 Three charges of impeachment were filed against Wickliffe, accusing financial crimes.
-No accusations were ever proven in tribal court.
+However, no accusations were ever proven in any court proceedings.

 In addition to serving as Principal Chief, Wickliffe had a long career in education as he simultaneously taught Cherokee language classes.
+He had four children, one preceding him in death, and 15 grandchildren and great grandchildren.